canonical/kafka-k8s-operator/README.md

 ## Overview

-The Charmed Kafka K8s Operator delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform deployed on top of a [Kubernetes cluster](https://kubernetes.io/).
+Charmed Apache Kafka K8s delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform deployed on top of a [Kubernetes cluster](https://kubernetes.io/).
 It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

 The Charmed Operator can be found on [Charmhub](https://charmhub.io/kafka-k8s) and it comes with features such as:
 - Fault-tolerance, replication, scalability and high-availability out-of-the-box.
 - SASL/SCRAM auth for Broker-Broker and Client-Broker authentication enabled by default.
 - Access control management supported with user-provided ACL lists.

-As currently Kafka requires a paired ZooKeeper deployment in production, this operator makes use of the [ZooKeeper K8s Operator](https://github.com/canonical/zookeeper-k8s-operator) for various essential functions.
+As currently Apache Kafka requires a paired Apache ZooKeeper deployment in production, this operator makes use of the [Charmed Apache ZooKeeper K8s](https://github.com/canonical/zookeeper-k8s-operator) for various essential functions.

 ## Requirements

-For production environments, it is recommended to deploy at least 5 nodes for Zookeeper and 3 for Kafka.
+For production environments, it is recommended to deploy at least 5 nodes for Apache Zookeeper and 3 for Apache Kafka.

 The following minimum requirements are meant to be for a production environment: